kcaliskan/advanced-js/12-react-js/2-react-cheatsheet.md

 **Step 4**

 Create a folder which will be your main folder for `React` and `components`.
+In this case, I'm going to create a folder called "App" and will refer it to as "App" folder through the article.

 Create `index.js` and `index.css` files under the folder which you just created.